Nail Houses - A Selection of Obstinate Holdouts and Buildings Which Outlived Their Neighbourhoods

 This whole article has been all about properties which have either outlived their natural lives or their perceived usefuleness to the local community.
 Where once they had been a part of the community, now they seemed to be out of place - a holdout relic of a bygone age and in some cases, bygone lives.
 So it is fitting to end with the ultimate holdout to a bygone life - a tombstone.

 It may seem a bit morbid, but land is at a premium and even the dead cannot always rest in the way of commercial progress - unless they have someone alive to defend them of course!
-The picture above was taken in December 2012, and shows Chinese construction workers building around a massive mound of earth.
-It's actually a 10m high 'nail grave' at a site in Taiyuan, in north China's Shanxi province.
+The picture above was taken in December 2012, when Chinese construction workers began building around a massive mound of earth.
+It's actually a 10m high 'nail grave' at a site in Taiyuan, in China's northern Shanxi province.

 New residential accommodation was being planned for the locality.
 As is so often the case, something of value to someone stood in the way, though this time it wasn't houses.
 It was this small grave yard.
 And whilst agreement was reached to remove some of the tombs, the surviving members of one interred family decided to hold out against the developers - a by now familiar tale to readers of this article!
 Unsurprisingly the relatives of Chang Jinzhu who had lain here since 2004, wanted compensation before they would allow their loved one to be moved to a new site.
 Agreement could not be reached, so preparation for the new building took place anyway with excavations reminiscent of those which surrounded the Chongqing nail house.
 As in Chongqing, a deep pit was dug for the foundations - a 10m pit - and all that remained of the graveyard was a huge mound of earth and a solitary gravestone perched on top!
 7 months passed as construction work continued around the tombs.